 Elkin said that the job of the president is to appear impartial.

-“A few weeks before an election, [Peres] entered into the heart of the ideological political debate in Israel, saying very sharp things and taking a side,” Elkin said, adding that Peres had harmed the prestige of the presidency.
+“A few weeks before an election, [Peres] entered into the heart of the ideological-political debate in Israel, saying very sharp things and taking a side,” said Elkin, adding that Peres had harmed the prestige of the presidency.

-In contrast to the Likud party’s strong response, Prime Minister Benjamin Netanyahu defended Peres at a dedication ceremony for a new train station in Beit Shean on Sunday evening.
+In contrast to the Likud Party’s strong response, Israeli Prime Minister Benjamin Netanyahu defended Peres at a dedication ceremony for a new train station in Beit She’an on Sunday evening.